MyWebIntelligence/mwi/README.md

 python mywi.py db migrate
 ```

-This command is idempotent: it inspects `data/mwi.db` (or the location specified via `MWI_DATA_LOCATION`) and adds any missing fields.
+This command is idempotent: it inspects `data/mwi.db` (or the location specified via `MYWI_DATA_DIR`) and adds any missing fields.
 Run it after every upgrade or before sharing a database.
 For safety, back up the file first:

 ```bash
 cp data/mwi.db data/mwi.db.bak_$(date +%Y%m%d_%H%M%S)